-Office vacancy in Canada continues to rise, although at a slower rate compared to the last few years.
+During Q2-2024, office vacancy in Canada increased slightly but according to CBRE has remained relatively stable during 2024 at approximately 19% even with the impact of elevated supply deliveries during the quarter for projects which primarily commenced prior to the pandemic.
+This represents the second consecutive quarter where net absorption for office space was positive on a national basis reflecting continued improvement in return to office metrics and underpinning confidence in the office market.
+Furthermore, the REIT has focused on suburban properties in GTA Ontario and other markets supporting the relative strong occupancy metrics reported for the REIT given the national vacancy rate for suburban markets is approximately 17%, lower than the downtown core which reported vacancy in excess of 19%.
+The REIT has continued to outperform these vacancy metrics given the REIT's focus on government and credit rated tenants, relationships with brokers and a strong focus on ensuring that new leases provide adequate consideration for tenants to develop their leased space in a manner that will help support their objectives as well as continue to position the REIT's properties for long term capital appreciation.
 According to a recent survey by Cisco Systems Inc., 76% of Canadian employers are mandating full or partial return to office policies in an effort to improve productivity, team communication, and workplace culture.
-However, only 40% of employers note that their current office lay out supports the ability to foster these key focus areas.
+However, only 40% of employers note that their current office lay out supports the ability to foster these key focus areas which the REIT has continued to focus on during lease negotiations as noted above.
 Tenants continue to concentrate on high quality, modernized spaces with a variety of amenities in optimal locations that reduce employee commute times and enhance the employee experience.
 The REIT has incurred capital expenditures over the last few years specifically geared towards tenant amenities including lounges, gyms and cafés.
-The majority of the REIT's properties are in near urban areas with accessibility to transit, ample parking and numerous amenities.
+The majority of the REIT's properties are in near urban areas outside of the downtown core with accessibility to transit, ample parking and numerous amenities.
 Management continues to support the REIT's tenants through various initiatives so their employees find benefit in being back in the office environment.
-In addition, as population growth in Canada continues to rapidly increase, employers may look to expand their workforce which should in turn increase the demand for office space for various companies.
-This, in combination with a reduction in the office supply pipeline as a result of a decline in office development combined with the ongoing conversion of Class B and Class C office properties to residential is expected to improve the overall performance of the office market.